 On Tuesday your troop will be assigned a time for the Honor Trail.
-We encourage each SPL to conduct a troop reflection after the trail.
+We encourage each SPL to conduct a troop reflection after the trail. $1\Delta$ meetings camp-wide games

-meetings

 Please make SPL and Scoutmaster Meetings a priority.
 Check the schedule carefully as some meetings times vary by day.